Why You Need Testimonials and the Easy Way To Get Them

 • Craft a longer one with several sentences, and let them know that you may use it in snippets being sure to use mostly their words.
 You’re not writing fiction here, you’re taking their direct feedback in their words and turning it into a statement you can quote.

-• Step 3: Email your client to thank them for the amazing feedback, and tell them you’ve turned their feedback into a testimonial.
+• Step 3: Email your client to thank them for the amazing feedback and tell them you’ve turned it into a testimonial.
 Include the quote you wrote in the email and ask if they’d like to change anything.
-In the same message, ask them for a headshot and to verify their title.
+In the same message, ask them if they’re okay with you using their first name.
+I always use first names only or change the names to protect the privacy of my clients.

 • Step 4: They approve, maybe with a tweak, more thanks all around!